SNAP Stocking Requirements

 NACS Position

-It is critical that Congress and the Trump Administration understand the important role convenience stores have in SNAP.
+It is critical that Congress and the Trump Administration support policies that take into account the important role convenience stores have in SNAP.
 Convenience stores represent 45% of all retail outlets authorized to accept SNAP benefits.
 They are intensely local businesses that serve as a gathering place and source of community pride and offer an ever-growing range of products and services.

-NACS has long advocated for FNS to expand the definition of variety and believes that the agency’s 2025 proposed definition does not provide retailers with more flexibility to meet their requirements in grains and dairy.
-NACS filed public comments on the proposal and will continue to work with policymakers to ensure the final rule provides the greatest possible flexibility for the program’s retail partners.
+NACS supports the increase in stocking requirements from 3 to 7 staple foods in each category, and has long advocated for FNS to expand its definitions so that meeting that requirement is achievable.
+The agency’s 2025 proposed definition does not provide retailers with the necessary flexibility to meet their requirements in grains and dairy.
+NACS filed public comments on the proposal and will continue to work with policymakers to ensure the final rule provides the greatest possible flexibility for the program’s retail partner